Giorgos Naoum

 Giorgos Naoum (Γιώργος Ναούμ; born 21 April 2001) is a Cypriot professional footballer who plays as an attacking midfielder for Cypriot club AEK Larnaca.

 Club career

 Early career

 Born in Strovolos, Cyprus, Naoum grew up in the Antonis Naoum Football Academy.
-He then played youth football for APOEL Nicosia.
+He then joined APOEL Nicosia's youth sector on 12 September 2013, playing 152 games and scoring 10 goals in all competitions between the under-13s and under-19s.

 On 28 February 2019, Naoum joined the primavera (under-19) team of Padova in Italy.

 AEK Larnaca

-He moved to Cypriot First Division club AEK Larnaca in summer 2019; Naoum sustained an ACL injury in November, and was sidelined for six months.
+He moved to Cypriot First Division club AEK Larnaca in on 29 September 2019; Naoum sustained an ACL injury in November, and was sidelined for six months.
 He played nine league games in the 2020–21 season.
 In May 2021, Naoum's contract was extended until summer 2024.

 International career

 Naoum represented Cyprus at under-17 level, scoring a goal (against Denmark) in 11 games.
 He also played for the Cyprus under-21 team at the 2023 UEFA European Under-21 Championship qualification.

 Personal life

-Naoum is a Maronite Christian.
-He took part in mandatory military service while playing football.
+Naoum is of Lebanese descent, and is a Maronite Christian.
+He took part in mandatory military service for Cyprus while playing football.